hapax/hapax.github.io/assets/teaching.md

 no insight or motivation.
 They grow in a region of the scrubland, unironically marked by a little cardboard sign saying "real world".

+since it's the lair
+of many a dreaded *word problem*.